yasmin-alshurafa/performing-robots/November 8/README.md

-# Assignment 4: Reading Response + Idea
+# Assignment 4: Reading Response + Idea + Prototyping Shield

 ## On Stage: Robots as Performers by Guy Hoffman